This article is a guest post by Abigail Hopkins

-If you’ve created an effective group program, lead magnet and marketing plan, you will now have loads of people signed up to participate.
+If you’ve created an effective group coaching program, lead magnet, and marketing plan, you will now have loads of people signed up to participate.
 Now it is time to turn your attention to focus on these people and supporting them as they work through the program.

 While your group program is running, schedule regular check-ins to keep participants engaged.
 Be accessible and offer as much value as you can.
 Ensure an amazing experience, so that your participants will turn into raving fans and want to continue to work with you after the challenge wraps up.

 Step #6: Get Feedback, Upsell & Repeat